danfriese/r_examples/README.md

 ## Healthcare Deserts in Oregon
-Identfies census block groups in Oregon lacking adequate access to acute care hospitals using straight-line distance and a population-weighted composite index.
+Identfies census block groups in Oregon lacking adequate access to acute care hospitals using straight-line distance.
 Includes spatial autocorrelation analysis (Global and Local Moran's I).

 ## Heat Vulnerability Index – Eugene/Springfield, OR
 Builds a heat vulnerability index (HVI) at the census block group level using ACS